mansoorabbas123/jiffy-server-cylic/README.md

-created migration for adding role in user table created seeders for creating admin user in database JWT authentication with refresh token strategy
+created migration for adding role in user table created seeders for creating admin user in database JWT authentication with refresh token strategy added cloudinary for file upload and multer for image handling added scripts for model generations

 CREATE APIS FOR CATEGORY:
 Steps:
 1) Create migrations for category table (done)
 2) Create middleware for authentication and athorization (done)
-3) Create endpoints for create/get/update/delete category
+3) Create endpoints for create/get/update/delete category (pending)